rmccrear/codex-lv2-may-2024/week-4-dom/assignment/day-3.md

    - After each significant change, commit your changes using Git.
    - Make sure to write clear and descriptive commit messages.

+7. More bonus ideas
+   - This time you created all the pets in one array called `pets`.
+This is different from when we used kennels to organize the species of pets.
+Try researching and using the `filter` method to create a new array with just the cats, dogs, or fish.

 #### Evaluation Criteria (10 Points):

 1. **Project Setup (2 Points)**